-Before joining HOBEL, Han-Yun worked on designing and validating thermal solutions in Open Compute Project (OCP) for energy-efficient data centers.
-Han-Yun was also a flow metrology engineer in the National Measurement Laboratory (NML) in Industrial Technology Research Institute (ITRI).
-She was in charge of managing gas flow standards, performing uncertainty analysis, and designing quality assurance plans to meet internationally recognized calibration and measurement capabilities.
-In HOBEL, Han-Yun expects to leverage her skills and interests in thermo-fluids, programming, and modeling to improve indoor environmental quality (IEQ).
+Before joining HOBEL, Han-Yun worked on designing and validating thermal solutions in Open Compute Project (OCP) for energy-efficient data centers in Quanta Computer.
+Han-Yun was also a flow metrology engineer in Flow and Green Energy Metrology Laboratory, National Measurement Laboratory (NML) in Industrial Technology Research Institute (ITRI).
+NML establishes national measurement standards, similar to METAS in Switzerland and NIST in the U.S. She was in charge of managing gas flow standards, performing uncertainty analysis, and designing quality assurance plans to meet internationally recognized calibration and measurement capabilities.
+In HOBEL, Han-Yun expects to leverage her skills and interests in thermo-fluids, programming, and modeling to establish an empirical model to characterize particle resuspension from clothing.

 National Taiwan University